almogtavor/pojo-analyzer/README.md

 - **Performance:** Pojo Analyzer operates at compile-time, avoiding any runtime performance costs, which is usually how this problem gets solved.

 These questions emphasize the general requirement ([question 1](https://stackoverflow.com/questions/14944333/get-name-of-a-field), [question 2](https://stackoverflow.com/questions/13400075/reflection-generic-get-field-value)).
+We can also see the need for the use case at [Baeldung's blog post](https://www.baeldung.com/java-reflection-string-value-field) regarding reflection for fields' names.

+Pojo Analyzer **accelerates field name access by 100%**, since it completely avoids reflection through pre-calculation.

 Lombok does a great job providing `@FieldNameConstants`.
 But this is not enough, since `@FieldNameConstants` generates the name of the field, but not an acces to its getter nor setter.
 Therefore there is no way of interacting with the field after accessing its name.
 Another requirement that gets solved by `pojo-analyzer` is the need for iteration of all POJO's fields.
 These questions emphasize this ([question 1](https://stackoverflow.com/questions/17095628/loop-over-all-fields-in-a-java-class), [question 2](https://stackoverflow.com/questions/3333974/how-to-loop-over-a-class-attributes-in-java)).